Liminiens/grinder/README.md

 # Grinder

-Telegram bot for chats administation.
+Telegram bot for chats administration.

 ## Configuration and build